 A patient with an acoustic neuroma has two options: the patient can either wait and see what happens over time, or pursue treatment.
-When treatment is selected there are only two viable alternatives: microsurgical removal or stereotactic radiation, as there is no effective medical therapy.
-Fortunately, acoustic neuromas are slow growing, as well as benign (noncancerous), so decision making is not urgent.
+When treatment is selected there are viable alternatives: microsurgical removal or stereotactic radiation, as well as some emerging medication based strategies for complex cases.
+Fortunately, acoustic neuromas are generally slow growing, as well as benign (noncancerous), so decision making is typically not urgent.

 There are multiple surgical approaches to the auditory canal and cerebello-pontine angle including retromastoid, transcochlear, and middle fossa.
 The surgeon should recommend which is best for any individual case based on the size and location of the tumor and the status of facial nerve function and hearing.